sculptures • permaculture • primitive technology • kayaking • links • index • about

 • Pack your food in a variety of bags so they can be reused at camp or on the water.
 Click here for an example.

-• Pack your lunch in a separate and accessible drybag so when mealtime comes, you don't have to unpack the main bags.
+• Pack your lunch in a separate and accessible drybag so when lunch time comes, you don't have to unpack the main bags.
 I only cook at breakfast and dinner...when every thing is unpacked.

 • Lipton cup-o-soups and similar packets amount to very little by themselves, but make a great base for home made soups (see my Chicken and Veggie Soup recipe).